sahithyandev/s1/src/content/docs/electrical-fundamentals/basics/16-lab-apparatus.md

 - Set _10x_ on the probe
 - Connect it to the oscilloscope
-- Make sure only the appropriate channel is turned on
+- Turn on the appropriate channel only
-- Make sure DC option is selected in Coupling setting
+- Set Coupling setting to DC
   To see all parts of the signal
-- Select _10x_ option in Probe setting
+- Set Probe setting to _10x_
-- Make sure Type setting is selected to Edge
+- Set Type setting to Edge
-- Make sure Source setting is selected to the appropriate channel
+- Set Source setting to the appropriate channel
 - Attach ground clip to the ground tab
 - Hook the probe around the signal tab
 - Adjust the vertical and horizontal scale knobs
   To clearly see the waveform.
 Turning the knobs clockwise decreases the time or voltage scale (like zooming in).
-- Adjust the smaller knob of channel 1 To center the waveform vertically
+- Adjust the smaller knob of the appropriate channel
+  To center the waveform vertically
-- Use the knob in the Trigger section To raise the level somewhere between the min and max of the waveform
+- Adjust the Trigger level betwen min and max of the waveform.
 - Adjust the capacitor compensation trimmer
   Until the square wave has straight edges